 SQL is an acronym for Structured Query Language.
-Though it is termed as a ‘query language’, it defines the schema of the database, it modifies the database and also it can be used to specify special security constraints on the data in the database.
+Though it is termed as a ‘query language’, it also defines the schema of the database, modifies the database and can also be used to specify special security constraints on the data in the database.

 SQLs data definition language (DDL) defines information about each relation in a database which is listed below in detail:

 - SQLs DDL specifies the schema of each relation i.e. the logical design of each relation which states the name of that relation, attributes it carries and also specifies the domain of those attributes.

 - SQL DDL specifies the integrity constraint which makes sure that any changes made to the database don’t affect the consistency of data.